Pansanel/website/_projects/EOSC.md

 ---
 layout: page
 title: EOSC
-description: EOSC is an European Project  ....
+description: EOSC is an ambitious project that aims to develop a Web of FAIR Data and Services for science in Europe.
 img: /assets/img/eosc.png
 ---